 Vince: yeah and targeting geographically, targeting age, targeting income and more.
 I guess another little nugget, when you target you also can’t be fooled by the numbers.
 There’s programming that we don’t buy that skews very well if you just bought by some of the rating points alone and you were looking at daytime TV you may end up buying programming that you know produces a lot of people in your age range but socioeconomically is not a match.
 So when you target, look at all the information; look at geography, look at age, look at socioeconomic, but really really pay attention to targeting.
 One of my favorite targeting stories is when I was in a retail store in New Buffalo, Michigan (which is technically in the Chicagoland DMA) and I heard an ad for a community college, in fact the community college that I pay my taxes to, that was 50 miles away.
 So this community college was buying ads not on local cable TV and just giving their zone or not on the tiny little radio station with with the very weak signal they were buying radio ads on one of the most popular Chicago radio stations that was reaching all of Chicago land and it was reaching from Waukegan to Naperville and Aurora all the way it down and around a New Buffalo.
 I thought wow those are my tax dollars at work

 Trent: what’s a third takeaway?

 Vince: consistency consistency yeah if you if you can’t be unique be consistent.

 Trent: awesome well Vince thank you so much for your time today!
 This will be the first of many conversations.
 We’ll get the next one cued up for a really fun OTT discussion and we thank you guys for tuning in!
-If you guys have any questions please reach out to Vince or myself on LinkedIn or via email.
+If you guys have any questions please reach out to Vince on LinkedIn or via email.
 We’ll see a lot of content posted over the long haul here, so thanks for taking this ride with us and we hope to see you again!